-Dogs are territorial and may feel that they are the alpha of the family or own certain areas, toys, and even the couch.
+Dogs are territorial and may feel that they are the family’s alpha or own certain areas, toys, and even the couch.

 For the best chance of bonding all your fur children, you should find a neutral territory that has not been claimed to ensure that Fido doesn’t try to exert dominance.
 Making it a terrible idea to pick up the new dog with the whole pack in the back of the care.

-Essentially this means, no toys, food bowls or anything that Fido already believes is his property.
-At this point, it’s preferable to keep the dogs on a lead, even if the interaction is at home, to minimize the risk of harm.
+Essentially this means no toys, food bowls, or anything that Fido already believes is his property.
+At this point, keeping the dogs on a lead, even if the interaction is at home, is preferable to minimize the risk of harm.
 Keep everything as fresh and in the middle as possible.
 Remember that you are the pack leader.

 Keep it Slow and Steady

 As much as you may dream of playing happy families and becoming the ultimate #dogmom, bonding your pets is not something you should rush.
 At first, keep interactions brief and watch body language.
-If the room feels tense, then remove the conflict and try again later.
-Until all dogs are comfortable with each other, leaving them alone unsupervised is not the best idea unless you want to unleash your own personal world war on the living room.
+If the room feels tense, remove the conflict and try again later.
+Leaving them alone unsupervised is not the best idea unless you want to unleash your own world war on the living room until all dogs are comfortable with each other.

 Check how well you bond with your pooch: How to Improve the Bond Between You and Your Dog